Robert Herrick (poet): In literature

 Herrick appears in James Branch Cabell's "Concerning Corrina", published in his 1916 short-story volume The Certain Hour: Dizain des Poëtes.
 The story strongly suggests that the poet was an adept of the dark arts.
 Though technically a mystery or horror story, it is best classed as a philosophical comedy.

 Herrick is a major character in Rose Macaulay's 1932 historical novel They Were Defeated.

 Samuel Beckett's play Happy Days has the character Winnie quote from Herrick's "To the Virgins to Make Much of Time".

-In Ken Bruen's debut novel Rilke on Black makes Herrick's two-line poem "Dreams" a favorite with the protagonist Nick.
+Ken Bruen in his debut novel Rilke on Black makes Herrick's two-line poem "Dreams" a favorite with the protagonist Nick.
 Robert Herrick is one of many historical characters in the alternate history series 1632.
 The dedication in Thomas Burnett Swann's Will-o-the-Wisp (1976, ISBN 9780552103589) is "A novel suggested by the life of Robert Herrick, poet, vicar, and pagan".
-Herrick was referred to by the character Clement in HBO's 'Industry' (December 2020), in view of a candle on a birthday cake representing the passing of precious time.

 In music

-The first composers to set Herrick to music were near-contemporaries: at least 40 settings of 31 poems appear in manuscript and printed songbooks of 1624–1683, by Henry and William Lawes, John Wilson, Robert Ramsey and others.
+The first composers to set Herrick to music were near-contemporaries: at least 40 settings of 31 poems appear in the extant manuscript and printed songbooks of 1624–1683, by Henry and William Lawes, John Wilson, Robert Ramsey and others.
 It is clear from references within Hesperides that many other settings have not survived.

-In the early 20th century Herrick's verse became popular with a range of composers.
-One of them, Fritz Hart, was by far the most prolific, with more than 120 settings composed throughout his life, mostly collected in Fourteen Songs, Op.
-10 (1912), Twenty-One Songs, Op.
-23 (1916), Twenty Five Songs in five sets, Opp.
-50–54 (1922), Nine Sets of Four Songs Each, Opp.
-82–90 (1930), Three Sets of Five Songs, Opp.
-148–150 (1941), and Two Sets of Five Songs, Opp.
+From the early 20th century, Herrick's verse became popular with a range of composers.
+One of them, Fritz Hart, was by far the most prolific, with more than 120 settings composed throughout his life, mostly collected in Fourteen Songs, op.
+10 (1912), Twenty-One Songs, op.
+23 (1916), Twenty Five Songs in five sets, opp.
+50–54 (1922), Nine Sets of Four Songs Each, opp.
+82–90 (1930), Three Sets of Five Songs, opp.
+148–150 (1941), and Two Sets of Five Songs, opp.
 166–167 (1948).

 Other settings from this period include: